wzhtoo/Google_Cloud-Cybersecurity_Professional_Certificate/01_IntroductiontoSecurityPrinciplesinCloudComputing/instructor.md

 This course has been an amazing journey, and I now feel more confident and better equipped to apply these principles in real-world scenarios.

 Thank you for your dedication, expertise, and effort in helping students like me grow.
+Many thanks.

 Sincerely,
 Win Zaw Htoo